 Updating to TLS 1.1

 At Asana, security is our top priority.
 Your web browser may be using an older encryption protocol, TLS 1.0, which has security flaws.
 To ensure the highest security standards, we are making improvements and retiring older encryption protocols in line with other software providers.
-This means that we no longer support TLS 1.0, and recommend that our users update to version 1.1 or above.
+This means that we no longer support TLS 1.0, and recommend that you update to version 1.1 or above.

 More technical details can be found at our developers site.